Roland Curram: Life and career

 Julie Christie, Curram, and Dante Posani in Darling (1965).

 Curram, Cecil Parker, and Martita Hunt in The Admirable Crichton (1957).

-Curram was educated at Brighton College and has had a long film, television and theatre career.
+Curram was educated at Brighton College and had a long film, television and theatre career.
 His appearances include Julie Christie's gay photographer friend and travelling companion in three-time Oscar-winning film Darling, and gay ex-pat Freddie Martin in the BBC soap opera Eldorado, which was made and set on the Costa del Sol.
 In 1979, he played Brian Pilbeam in the first series of Terry and June.
 The Pilbeams were Terry and June's annoying neighbours until the Sprys moved in.

 He also starred as Harold Perkins in the acclaimed BBC TV series Big Jim and the Figaro Club which was broadcast in July and August 1981.

 Curram was married from 1964 until 1985 to the actress Sheila Gish, with whom he had two daughters, the actors Lou Gish (1967–2006) and Kay Curram (born 1974).
 He came out as gay in the early 1990s, and left acting to carve out a second career as a novelist.
 Curram died from kidney failure and prostate cancer on 1 June 2025, at the age of 92.
-He was survived by his boyfriend, Clive.
+He was survived by his partner, Clive.